 The person who owns the tree is legally responsible for any fruit that falls off of it due to wind.
 Therefore, if the windfalls from your neighbor's trees happen to land on your yard, you should enquire about their owner's permission before taking them.
 If you're looking for tree removal services, you’re in the right place!
 Check Tree Amigos!

 In accordance with the Rights of Light Act, you and your neighbours are prohibited from planting a new tree in front of a window that has been exposed to natural light for at least 20 years.

 5. Fences And Boundaries

-These can be tricky to resolve.
-The house deeds should indicate who owns fences and is responsible for boundaries (although there is no legal responsibility to maintain boundaries unless the deeds state otherwise).
-But boundaries can move over time and cause disputes later.
-You may need to contact HM Land Registry for help with boundary disputes.
+These are often difficult problems to solve.
+The deeds to the properties should specify who owns the fences and is responsible for maintaining the boundaries (although there is no legal responsibility to maintain boundaries unless the deeds state otherwise).
+However, boundaries might shift over time, which can lead to problems in the future.
+It is possible that you will want assistance with boundary disputes from HM Land Registry.

 6. Hot Tubs

-Be careful where you place your children’s trampolines – try to avoid placing it anywhere your kids (or the adults) would be able to see into neighbours’ gardens or houses when they’re bouncing away as this affects their right to privacy.
+Be careful about where you put the trampolines your children use; you should try to avoid putting them in a location where your children (or the adults) would be able to see into the gardens or houses of nearby neighbours while they are jumping around, as this violates the neighbours' right to privacy.